0b10/notes/README.md

         * What are the most common headers?
         * What are the most important headers?
         * What kinds of authentication use headers?
+        * Authorisation header
+            * How does it work?
+            * What are its weaknesses and strengths?
+            * Who/what typically uses it?
+            * How commonly is it used?
     * What are the various response codes?
         * What are the most common codes?
         * How are the codes used exactly by the browser? (besides displaying an error code)